 ESR test results are generally calculated in millimeters per hour.
 The possible outcome of the ESR is as follows:

-1. Women who are below the age of fifty years should have an ESR value between 0 and 20 mm/hr.
+1. Women below the age of fifty years should have an ESR value between 0 and 20 mm/hr.

-2. Men who are below 50 years of age should have an ESR value between 0 and 15 mm/hr.
+2. Men below 50 years of age should have an ESR value between 0 and 15 mm/hr.

-3. Women who are above the age of fifty years should have an ESR value between 0 and 30 mm/hr.
+3. Women above the age of fifty years should have an ESR value between 0 and 30 mm/hr.

-4. Men who are above the age of fifty years should have an ESR between 0 and 20 mm/hr.
+4. Men above the age of fifty should have an ESR between 0 and 20 mm/hr.

-5. The right levels of ESR value in children is between 0 and 10 mm/hr.
+5. The right ESR value levels in children are between 0 and 10 mm/hr.

 When ESR is high, what is the treatment?